gm90/small-build-script-with-node/readme.md

-# Simple build script to minify and concacenate files using node.js
+# Simple build script to minify/compress and concacenate files using node.js

-A simple build script that is easy to integrate in your workflow.
-Delibately simple, this is a nice base that can sparks ideas or ready to be build on top for something more complex that fit your need.
-You can see the blog post about [this project here](http://www.position-absolute.com/?p=4177).
+A front end build script that is easy to integrate in your workflow.

+Props to the original author (https://github.com/posabsolute).
+You can see his blog post about it here(http://www.position-absolute.com/?p=4177).

 ## Dependencies

-The build.js script required node.js and the uglifyJS module.
+The build.js script required node.js and the node-minify module.

 ## Concatenating files